glop102/RSSTorrentAutomator/README.md

 It then will tend to the torrents acording to the processing steps you give.
 I personally use it to grab seasonal anime and auto add to my Plex library.

+I wrote this originally over 3 days and let the feature sprawl just happen.
+It is a little bit of a mess due to absolutly 0 planning and kindof recomend using something else.

 ## Runtime Dependencies

 python3.4+